Bug-A-Salt Review: The Urban Hunter’s Dream?

 What Bugged Others About the Bug-A-Salt

-The gun isn’t water-proof, and it has a habit of jamming in naturally humid environments.
+The gun isn’t water-proof, and still has a habit of jamming in naturally humid environments.
 This is especially true for residents bordering the tropics (ex.
-Floridians).
+Floridians like Samantha).

-One other thing that really annoyed customers isn’t as easy to remedy.
-The gun has a very limited range of only three feet, making it good for close-range defense but less fun for hunting distant targets if you lack stealth.
-I don’t see any way this problem can be fixed without some major changes to the mechanics.
+One other problem isn’t as easy to remedy.
+The gun has a very limited range of only three feet (the SHRED-ER can hit up to four feet with good aim), making it good for close-range defense but less fun for hunting distant targets if you lack stealth.

 I couldn’t resist and ended up buying my own Bug-A-Salt due to crazy amount of flies we’ve been having this week.
 A few thoughts: